White Sox vs. Mets Player Props Betting Odds

 Alonso Stats

-- Pete Alonso has seven doubles, a triple, 26 home runs, 34 walks and 61 RBI (65 total hits).
-He's also swiped three bases.
+- Pete Alonso has 65 hits with seven doubles, a triple, 26 home runs and 35 walks.
+He has driven in 62 runs with three stolen bases.

 Alonso Recent Games